dhuey/rides/README.md

 * Postgres and a PostgreSQL server
 * Node
 * Yarn

+##### A word about emails
+LINK Rides uses the `letter_opener` gem to handle viewing emails in the development and staging environments.
+In a local development environment, `letter_opener` will open a new tab with the email content whenever an email is sent.

+In the staging environment, emails can be viewed at http://link-rides-staging.herokuapp.com/letter_opener in a mock inbox.

 ### 📖 The Story
 In my time working with International LINK, and ministry that serves international students, I was tasked with creating a personal project.
 I noticed that the public transportation system in Manhattan was lacking, and that many international students came to our city and struggled to get around.